-Tracks for both TPV and Arctic cyclones were partitioned into those that formed within the Arctic region (defined here as North of 65°N, following Vessey et al. (2020)) and those that formed further south and moved into the Arctic.
-To determine the role of TPVs in the initiation and intensification of Arctic cyclones.
-Arctic cyclones were first matched to TPVs independently

-- 210 at the times of genesis, maximum growth rate and maximum intensity of the Arctic cyclones.
-The matching was performed for horizontal separation geodesic distances (matching radii) of 1° to 5° .
-The genesis time of features is defined as the first time at which they are identified (above threshold intensity).
+- 210 Tracks for both TPV and Arctic cyclones were partitioned into those that formed within the Arctic region (defined here as North of 65°N, following Vessey et al. (2020)) and those that formed further south and moved into the Arctic.
+To determine the role of TPVs in the initiation and intensification of Arctic cyclones, Arctic cyclones were first matched to TPVs independently at the times of genesis, maximum growth rate and maximum intensity of the Arctic cyclones.
+The matching was performed for horizontal separation geodesic distances (matching radii) of 1° to 10°.
+The genesis time of features is defined as the first time - at which they are identified (above threshold intensity).
 The time of maximum growth rate of cyclones is defined at the start of the three-hour period over which the filtered ξ{850} has the maximum increase along the track.
 The time of cyclone maximum intensity is defined by the filtered ξ{850} maximum along the track.
-Then, Arctic cyclones were matched to TPVs with which - they had a sustained association as follows.
-215

-Two subsets of Arctic cyclones are defined: those that are matched and those that are unmatched to a TPV during their intensification period (termed matched and unmatched cyclones).
-Matched cyclones are defined as cyclones that are within 2° of an Arctic origin TPV at the time of their maximum intensity and within 5° of the same TPV at the time of their maximum growth rate (thus if a cyclone interacts with a different TPV at its time of maximum intensity and growth rate it will not be
+Next, Arctic cyclones were matched to TPVs with which they had a sustained association as follows. - Two subsets of Arctic cyclones are defined: those that are matched and those that are unmatched to a TPV during their intensification period (termed matched and unmatched cyclones).
+The matching procedure is demonstrated in Fig. 1 for a sample cyclone, selected because it is one of the cyclones that is related to the extreme Arctic cyclone of 2016; it is the same cyclone as that shown in Fig. 1(f) of Yamagami et al. (2017) originating over Scandinavia, and the intensities of the matched TPV and cyclone along the track are shown in Fig. 1(a) together with the MSLP field at the time of maximum intensity of the cyclone.
+Matched cyclones are defined as cyclones that are within 5° of an Arctic origin TPV at the time of their maximum intensity and within 10° of the same TPV at the time of their maximum growth rate (thus if a cyclone interacts with a different - TPV at its time of maximum intensity and growth rate it will not be considered as matched to a TPV).
+These radii are shown in Fig. 1(b) for the sample cyclone by transparent red and blue circles, and the TPV locations at the corresponding times can be seen to be within the matching radii from the track symbols which are coloured according to the timing along the two tracks.
+We note that in the sample case the period between the times of maximum growth rate and maximum intensity is rather short

+(nine hours), though this is not necessarily typical.
+The separation between the cyclone and TPV at the time of maximum intensity is only just within the radial limit and we speculate that this is because the interacting features are rather large here - the cyclone has a small low centre embedded in a much larger low pressure region.
+The interaction between the cyclone and TPV is associated with a very clear change in direction of the tracked TPV motion.
+This sample case presents the low-level cyclogenesis over the Russian Arctic Frontal Zone and later interaction with TPV while right over the pole.
+The cyclone did not last long after this interaction, while the TPV continued to orbit for many days over the Canadian side of the Arctic.